Dr. Krista Holmes

 Finance and Administrative Assistant

-As finance and administrative assistant, Victoria supports the Office of Research and Innovation through activities such as processing payables and receivables, creating purchase orders, and generating financial reports.
-She also supports program managers, assisting with specific project-related financial inquiries.
-Previously, as a project analyst and administrative assistant, Victoria supervised and trained junior project analysts, performed market research, and served as a key liaison between software developers and clients.
+Before joining George Brown, College Victoria was a Project Analyst and Administrative Assistant at Catmedis Healthcare Inc., supervised and trained junior project analysts, performed market research, and served as a key liaison between software developers and clients.
 She is a graduate of George Brown College’s School of Management, where she obtained a diploma in Business.

-Areas of Expertise: Microsoft Office; Communication; Organization; Critical Thinking; Attention to detail
+Areas of Expertise: Microsoft Office; Millenium - FAST (Financial Administration Support Tool); Concur Solutions; Chrome River; Communication; Organization; Critical Thinking; Attention to detail

 Since 2013, Morgan has been managing projects focused on Digital Design, Healthcare, Food & Beverage, and Green Technology with the Office of Research and Innovation.
 Her current role is managing the Innovation Exchange within the School of Design.
 Here, she uses insights gained from these diverse industries to promote and support the exchange and its clients in achieving product dreams, improving the access and adoption of state-of-the-art technology, and supporting community relationships.
 In addition, with expertise in strategic planning, grant management, and innovative thinking, she provides tailored solutions and practical support throughout all stages of a project’s life cycle.
 Morgan is a graduate of George Brown’s Business Administration Program, where she specialized in project management, and came to this role with seven years of project management experience spanning the sports entertainment, healthcare, and hospitality sectors.